SweatTech:

 Read More

 Researchers at Candesant Biomedical set out to create a solution that reduces hyperhidrosis or excessive sweating (focused first on excessive underarm sweating) that is quick, effective, and affordable with a favorable safety profile.
-Their investigational “TAT” (targeted alkali thermolysis) patch is single-use and disposable.
+Their “TAT” (targeted alkali thermolysis) patch is single-use and disposable.
 The TAT patch uses alkali metal that creates thermal energy when it interacts with underarm sweat, microtargeting sweat glands and temporarily inactivating them to reduce sweating.
 Clinical studies show that the TAT patch significantly reduces sweat.
-The TAT patch is applied by a healthcare professional for up to three minutes per arm.
+The TAT patch is applied by a healthcare professional for approximately three minutes per arm.
 It is designed to be simple, fast, with no downtime, and should fit easily into patients’ quarterly in-office treatment regimens.
-The TAT patch is currently undergoing review by the U.S. Food and Drug Administration.
+The TAT patch has received FDA clearance from the U.S. Food and Drug Administration.
 In a pivotal study, the TAT patch demonstrated significant reductions in sweat measured by both quality of life and quantitative measurements.
 Specifically, the TAT patch reduced underarm sweat and improved multiple quality of life measures including increased confidence, reduced embarrassment, reduced frustration, and less need for multiple showers and shirt changes.
 Additionally, the TAT patch showed a favorable safety profile, with no serious adverse events.
 In fact, 75% of patients had no adverse events.
-This sweat reduction technology could be a significant advancement that is non-toxic, non-invasive, simple, and affordable.
+This sweat reduction technology could be a significant advancement that is non-toxicnon-invasivesimple, and affordable.

 SweatTalks: Why excessive sweat speaks volumes before a word is spoken